marinandres/Episode-3/README.md

 7. **User Interaction via Application**: The application interfaces with the user, allowing them to pose questions and receive responses generated through the system

 ## Architecture Cost
+Please note that the architecture I describe is not only suitable for Company XYZ but also incorporates two of the most commonly used AI/ML services provided by AWS (Amazon Bedrock and Amazon Sagemaker).
+While this architecture can be optimized for cost and scalability, I strongly recommend conducting your own research before applying it to your project.
 ## Reference

 https://github.com/aws-samples/llm-apps-workshop/blob/main/blogs/rag/blog_post.md